29thStPublishing/DumplingDemo/README.md

 5. **getFeaturedArticlesFor(issueId: NSString)** ```returns Array<Article>``` This method accepts an issue's global id and returns all articles for the issue which are featured

+6. **getArticle(articleId: NSString)** ```returns Article or nil``` This method accepts an article's global id and returns the Article object or nil if not found

-6. **setAssetPattern(newPattern: String)** This method accepts a regular expression which should be used to identify placeholders for assets in an article body.
+7. **setAssetPattern(newPattern: String)** This method accepts a regular expression which should be used to identify placeholders for assets in an article body.
     The default asset pattern is ```<!-- \\[ASSET: .+\\] -->```

 ###Instance methods (public)